Fall-2020-MECA-482-Furuta-Pendulum/jtracy-oliveira.github.io/index.md

 ## Furuta Pendulum

-Lydia Altman, Cyril Durovchic, Jessica Oliveira, Nathaniel Warfield, Christopher Warnberg
+Project Team Members: Lydia Altman, Cyril Durovchic, Jessica Oliveira, Nathaniel Warfield, Christopher Warnberg

 **Introduction**

-The goal of this project was to model the physical system and design the control system for a rotary inverted pendulum.
+The goal of this project was to model the physical system and design the control system for a rotary inverted pendulum, also called a Furuta pendulum.
 There are two primary functions of the rotary inverted pendulum and they are to firstly invert the pendulum and then to maintain its unstable inverted position.
 This is done by applying a torque to the arm of the pendulum.
 The governing equations of the system were written then linearized and input into Matlab Simulink.
-A model of the physical system was created in CoppeliaSim.
+An attempt to make a model of the physical system in CoppeliaSim, however it was unsucsseful.
 This report contains the methodology used to derive the models.

 ![Furuta Pendulum Drawing](Furuta Pendulum 1.png)

+Figure 1: The Furuta pendulum system.

+**Modeling**

+The variables used in Figure 1 are represented as follows:

 I_0: Inertia of the arm
 L_0: Total length of the arm
 l_1: Distance to center of gravity of pendulum
 J_1: Inertia of pendulum
 θ_0: Rotational angle of the arm
 θ_1: Rotational angle of the pendulum
 τ: Input torque applied to arm
 m_1: Mass of pendulum

+Controller Design & Simulation
+Appendix A
+Code
+References
 ![Control Architecture](Control Architecture.png)

 ![Eqns of motion](Eqns of motion.png)